 The three most common factors leading to shin or foot pain after high impact activity include:

 This is an imbalance between the strength and length of two or more opposing muscles.

-Commonly seen in people with this condition is weakness in a group of muscles called the ‘dorsi flexors’ – these muscles are situated at the front of your lower leg, and help to lift your foot up towards the shin.
-Those with weak dorsi flexors will be ‘foot slappers’ when running – in other words you will be able to hear your foot slapping down on the ground as your dorsi flexor muscles do not have the strength to slowly lower your foot down lightly as you run (this is called eccentric control).
+Commonly seen in people with this condition is a weakness in a group of muscles called the ‘dorsi flexors’ – these muscles are situated at the front of your lower leg, and help to lift your foot up towards the shin.
+Those with weak dorsi flexors will be ‘foot slappers’ when running – in other words, you will be able to hear your foot slapping down on the ground as your dorsi flexor muscles do not have the strength to slowly lower your foot down lightly as you run; this is called eccentric control.

 There may also be tightness in the calf muscles which restrict the foot from being able to adequately dorsi flex – this will decrease the ability for your foot and leg to absorb shock when for example, climbing a steep hill, an activity that requires a good range of movement of the foot upwards towards the shin.

 Shoes of the wrong size, softness or support can interfere with your running technique, causing a change in your biomechanics and thus increased loading and stress around your shins, leading to pain.
 It is important to get the right support for your feet.
 For instance, those with overly pronated feet, or a ‘flattened’ or ‘collapsed’ arch, may need a shoe insert or orthotics to provide support for the arch.

 Poor posture and biomechanical imbalances in the knees, hips and lower back can affect how you displace the weight over your shins, thus if there are deficiencies higher up this can place incorrect loading over your lower legs, manifesting in pain.
 Furthermore, if your foot is excessively or under pronated this can lead to stress on the tibia bone.